notkylemoreau98/notkylemoreau98/README.md

-- 👋 Hi, I’m @notkylemoreau98
+- 👋 Hi, I’m Kyle Moreau
-- 👀 I’m interested in strengthing my skills as a front-end developer through real-world applications!
+- 👀 I’m interested in learning to developer mobile applications
-- 🌱 I’m currently learning Jest Testing and Webpack
+- 🌱 I’m currently learning Next.js
-- 💞️ I’m looking to collaborate on any future full-time opportunities
+- 💞️ I’m looking to collaborate on any music app ideas or design projects
 - 📫 How to reach me www.kylemoreau.com or email me at williamkylemoreau@gmail.com

 <!---